A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 4 – Farmers Markets

-Taking a look outside of the defence markets can often reveal a number of surprises.
+Taking a look outside of the defence markets can often reveal several surprises.

 The Caron EVO 4/5 is an agricultural utility vehicle available as an articulated or steering wheels version, the centre articulation ensures high levels of wheel contact with the ground when moving across undulating terrain.